 |Masking:||None (Open Label)|

 |Official Title:||Combined Fulvestrant and Anastrozole as Neo-adjuvant Endocrine Therapy in Postmenopausal Women With Hormone Receptor Positive Invasive Breast Cancer|

-|Estimated Study Completion Date :||September 2017|
+|Estimated Study Completion Date :||May 2023|

 Experimental: Arimidex + Faslodex